puppetlabs/puppet-specifications/language/calls.md

 * The default value expression allows specification of a value to be used in case there is no argument given for that parameter (missing argument).
 * A default value expression must be compliant with the parameter's type (or an error is raised).
+* A default value expression may not introduce new variables.

 Argument Passing
 ---